Ayjent/SchwurveTest/docs/source/geometry.rst

 Schwurve Nodes Inputs
 ^^^^^^^^^^^^^^^^^^^^^

 These settings will vary based on the applied Schwurve Nodetree, but will only display inputs with Float and Integer values in this version.
+You can adjust these sliders and the results will immediately translate in the viewport allowing you to control your generated set up.

 .. note::
    The values will reset to default and will not be maintained if you switch the selected Schwurve Nodetree.
 See "Setting Up Schwurve Nodes" for creating your own Schwurve Nodes.